HMS Agamemnon (1781): American Revolutionary War

 In November 1781, the Admiralty had received intelligence that a large convoy was preparing to sail from Brest under Admiral de Guichen.
 The convoy was composed of transports carrying naval supplies for the West Indies and the French fleet in the East Indies.
 Agamemnon was part of Admiral Richard Kempenfelt's squadron of 18 ships (11 of which mounted 64 or more guns), which he commanded from HMS Victory.
 Kempenfelt was ordered to intercept the convoy, which he did in the afternoon of 12 December in the Bay of Biscay, approximately 150 mi south-west of Ushant.
 With the French naval escort to leeward of the convoy, Kempenfelt attacked immediately, capturing 15 of the transports before nightfall.
 The rest of the convoy scattered, most returning to Brest; only five transports reached the West Indies.

 Early in 1782, she sailed to the West Indies as part of Admiral Sir George Rodney's squadron, with Rear-Admiral Sir Samuel Hood as his second in command.
-On 9 April, the Battle of the Saintes began with an indecisive skirmish, in which the ships of the vanguard division, under Hood's command, were badly damaged and forced to withdraw to make repairs.
+On 9 April, the Battle of the Saintes began with an indecisive skirmish, in which the ships of the vanguard division, under Hood's command, were severely damaged and forced to withdraw to make repairs.
 On 12 April, Agamemnon took part in the second action, which proved much more decisive.
-Over the course of the battle, Agamemnon had 2 lieutenants and 14 crewmen killed, and 22 others were wounded.
+During the battle, Agamemnon had two lieutenants and 14 crewmen killed, and 22 others were wounded.

 After the signing of the Treaties of Versailles brought an end to the Anglo-French War, Agamemnon returned from the West Indies to Chatham, where she was paid off and docked on 29 October 1783 for repairs and to have her copper sheathing replaced.
-She came out of dock on 4 June 1784, and was subsequently laid up in ordinary.
+She came out of dock on 4 June 1784 and was subsequently laid up in ordinary.